takanory/slides/20190917pyconjp/PITCHME.md

 ## PyCon Tour 2019 🌏

-1. Feb: PyCon APAC 🇵🇭
+1. PyCon APAC 🇵🇭
-2. May: US PyCon 🇺🇸
+2. US PyCon 🇺🇸
-3. Jun: PyCon Thailand 🇹🇭
+3. PyCon Thailand 🇹🇭
-4. Jul: EuroPython 🇨🇭
+4. EuroPython 🇨🇭
-5. Aug: PyCon Malaysia 🇲🇾
+5. PyCon Malaysia 🇲🇾
-6. Sep: PyCon Japan 🇯🇵 👈 Now!!!
+6. PyCon Japan 🇯🇵 👈 Now!!!
-7. Sep: PyCon Taiwan 🇹🇼
+7. PyCon Taiwan 🇹🇼
-8. Oct: PyCon Singapore 🇸🇬
+8. PyCon Singapore 🇸🇬

 Note:
-* This year, I am challenging to talk or poster at PyCon around the world.
+* BTW, This year, I am challenging to talk or poster at PyCon around the world.
-* Japan is the 6th place in my PyCon tour, but I am first a first time attendee in this event.
+* Japan is the 6th place in my PyCon tour.
-* I'm very happy to be here.
 * Well then, let's talk about the main topic.

 ---